Coaching can transform your performance and therefore your life.

 ALWAYS ask to meet your coach before starting work with her/him.
 NEVER sign up for any coach services unless you have experienced the coach first hand.
 Why?
 So much of the outcome depends on the chemistry between you, and that can only be assessed face-to-face.

 In each batch there are a handful who genuinely have the skills and talent.
-How, though, are you supposed to find them among the large number who are simply better suited for other things?
+How, though, is a client supposed to find a coach who can add massive value among the large number who are, diplomatically expressed, better suited for other things?

 If a leadership coach has been in practice for several years, and is clearly in it for life, then they are probably at least acceptable.
 Great coaches usually have a long track record of achievement themselves, perhaps a chain of ground-breaking books, or senior positions, or… All ways of assessing a great coach eventually lead to a trail of supportive evidence.